EoRImaging/eppsilon/dictionary.md

 **cube_power_info**: An output structure that contains some information from the run that we use for quantifying simulations.
 The fields are: [ave_power, wt_ave_power, uv_pix_area, uv_area, ave_weights, ave_weights_freq, wt_ave_power_freq, ave_power_freq, wt_ave_power_uvf, ave_power_uvf, nbsl_lambda2, nbsl_lambda2_freq] and optionally flat_power.

-**note**: An output string giving some limited information about the eppsilon run that is useful for labelling plots.

 **ps_foldername**: This is the subdirectory under the folder_name where the eppsilon outputs are saved.
 Defaults to 'ps' + path_sep().

 **save_path**: Path to save eppsilon outputs to.
 Default is folder_names + path_sep() + ps_foldername + path_sep().